j0ng4b/gartic-golden/docs/protocols/server.md

 - receber do cliente a mensagem `END`

 **Ação**
-- notificar os clientes que a sala está sendo exluída (`END`)
+- notificar os clientes que a sala está sendo excluída (`END`)
-- efetivamente exluir a sala
+- efetivamente excluir a sala